AresMUSH/aresmush.com/tutorials/install/custom-server.md

 The supported environment for the automated Ares installer is:

 * A [DigitalOcean droplet](/tutorials/install/digital-ocean.html).
 * 2GB RAM recommended.
 Giant games may need more RAM, but you can always upgrade later.
-You *can* get by on 1GB if need be, but it will require some extra work during upgrades.
-* Ubuntu Linux 16.04 or 18.04.
+* Ubuntu Linux (Are has been fully tested with versions 18.04 and 20.04).
 * **Nothing but the starter image** installed.

 Hard drive space is not generally a concern.
 The base install will take only about 1GB of hard drive space, and database sizes are insignificant.
-Uploaded files (for theme/character images and the like) will be the bulk of variation in your hard drive usage.
+Uploaded files (for theme/character images and the like) will be the bulk of your hard drive usage.

 ## Custom Environments